Dibyo178/Dibyo178/README.md

 # 👋 Hi there!!
 I'm Sourov

 ## About Me
 I'm a passionate **Full-Stack Developer** who loves building scalable, modern web applications.
-I specialize in **PHP, Laravel, Vue.js, React, Node.js**, and more.
+I specialize in **PHP, Laravel, Vue.js, React, Node.js, Next.js, Java, Spring Boot** and more.
 My goal is to grow as a world-class software engineer and contribute to impactful products.

 🌐 **Portfolio:** https://sourovdev.space/